 The women were not successful.
-In fact, newspapers and mail began to be delivered to some coffehouses instead of homes.
-Have you seen 17th century British women?
+In fact, newspapers and mail began to be delivered to some coffeehouses instead of homes.
+Have you seen 17th-century British women?
 I would probably rather live at the coffee house too.

 Cause of Divorce?

-Coffee was used by “experts” to increase sexual pleasure, going way back to the 1700′s.
-Wives unofficially outlawed coffee, because the men could now really think for themselves (as opposed to the beer or grog induced stupor of the middle ages).
+Coffee was used by “experts” to increase sexual pleasure, going way back to the 1700s.
+Wives unofficially outlawed coffee, because the men could now really think for themselves (as opposed to the beer or grog-induced stupor of the middle ages).
 Men resisted, women finally tried coffee themselves, and then did a 180.
-Now they began using coffee as a grounds for divorce!
+Now they began using coffee as grounds for divorce!
 Now if a man could not provide coffee for his lovely wife, he was gone (and she kept the coffee pot).
 These were legal precedents set at least 300 years ago.
 Those poor men couldn’t win.

 Brothel Madams and Coffee Patents?

 There are more international coffee patents held by brothel madams than men.
-In France, Germany, Italy, Spain, and Switzerland brothel madams own more patents than men each respective country.
-Why would brothel madams even go to the effort of patenting all these coffee making apparatuses?
-The were coffee junkies, and that caffeine buzz motivated them to get busy with some really cool coffee inventions.
-They of course believed that coffee helped them (and their Johns) in the sexual performance area, as well as provide an overall alertness.
+In France, Germany, Italy, Spain, and Switzerland brothel madams own more patents than men in each respective country.
+Why would brothel madams even go to the effort of patenting all these coffee-making apparatuses?
+They were coffee junkies, and that caffeine buzz motivated them to get busy with some really cool coffee inventions.
+They of course believed that coffee helped them (and their Johns) in the sexual performance area, as well as provided overall alertness.
 It was a match made, well, in a brothel.